Welcome to the training section for researchers, select the relevant training session from the list below.

 - Course 5: Safety Reporting

-Once you have completed your course, please send a copy of the certificates to Aslihan Yener in R&D to ensure your training records are kept up-to-date.
+Please remember to send a copy of your certificate(s) to Aslihan Yener in R&D to ensure your training records are kept up to date.

 Further training sessions are available to support researchers in setting up studies and documenting research activities in Epic.
 The half-day interactive sessions led by a trainer will explain features and functionalities for staff who are new to research at the Trust.